 If this maelstrom of activity was not tortuous enough, the Commission decided to open yet another round of consultation concerning the appropriate technical configuration for wholesale access services.
-This effectively means that the Commission is restarting from ground zero with respect to the mandated wholesale access regime, a process that could possibly lead to another half-decade or more long series of proceedings with no result at the end.

-Clearly, the lessons of the 20th century industrial communications era have not been lost on incumbent carriers in the 21st century: obstruct, delay, litigate and lobby endlessly in the hopes that competition can be killed in the cradle, or at least held at bay for decades.
-This is a story that has run alongside the history of independent internet access providers for three decades now.
-The companies' campaign also draws to delay implementing the revised wholesale rates until it had disposed of their request for a review and variance discussed above.
+After the Federal Court of Appeal rejected the carriers' case, the companies appealed to the CRTC to delay implementing the revised wholesale rates until it had disposed of their request for a review and variance discussed above.
 The CRTC approved that request in September 2020 but this prong of the action was rendered moot by the decision of the CRTC just referred to (CRTC, 2020, TD 2020-342 Requests to stay the implementation of Telecom Order 2019-288 regarding final rates for aggregated wholesale high-speed access services; CRTC, 2021, TD 2021-181 Requests to review and vary Telecom Order 2019-288 regarding final rates for aggregated wholesale high-speed access services).

-- 112 That said, TELUS does offer 75 Mbps unbonded VDSL. - Crawford, S. (2019).
+That said, TELUS does offer 75 Mbps unbonded VDSL.

+Crawford, S. (2019).
 Fiber: the coming tech revolution-and why America might miss it.
 The latest development in this ongoing tragedy took shape as this report was being prepared.
 The gist of it is that Vidéotron has submitted documentation to re-introduce the high-speed access tiers that it had withdrawn but its application to do so also includes support for the cable-based operator, Shaw's call to limit third party's wholesale access to high end speeds only to situations where equivalent services, i.e. fibre, from the incumbent telcos does not exist.
 The presumption here being, of course, and to cut to the chase, that if two options are available, ie. a high-speed wholesale option from each of the incumbent cable and telecom operators, respectively, the markets are sufficiently competitive to not require a CRTC-mandated wholesale access regime to fibre-based services.
 See Vidéotron's tariff application, TN 59 and on the Commission's website (CRTC, Dec.
-6, 2021, Third Party Internet Access Service (AITP)-General Tariff-Competitor, Vidéotron, Closed tariff applications). - 114 CRTC (2020).
-TNC 2020-187_Call for comments Appropriate network configuration for disaggregated wholesale high-speed access services.
+6, 2021, Third Party Internet Access Service (AITP)-General Tariff-Competitor, Vidéotron, Closed tariff applications).

+CRTC (2020).
+TNC 2020-187\Call for comments - Appropriate network configuration for disaggregated wholesale high-speed access services.